Can I Make My Period Come? 6 Ways To Jumpstart Your Menstrual Cycle

 3. Have Sex

 During sexual intercourse, the stimulation of the vagina causes pelvic blood flow to head in that direction.
 "After the sexual intercourse, the vagina relaxes, thus triggering the shedding of the uterine lining," notes MD Health.
-And sometimes, this can send your period on its way.
+This is most definitely the case if intercourse includes an orgasm as the contractions that come with climaxing can help dilate the cervix, which also contributes to the uterine lining shedding.
+Same goes for masturbating — it, too, can help bring your period on earlier.
+(Let’s be honest, you definitely don’t need another person to have an orgasm.)

 There’s also the fact that semen softens the cervix, which can result in bringing on early menstruation (obviously, this method should only be used in couples were everyone is tested, monogamous, and using reliable birth control).
 Sex really is good for everything, isn’t it?

+Speaking of stress, another great way to decrease stress and get your period moving faster in your direction is to exercise.
 The endorphins released during a high-intensity workout can both relieve stress and lower estrogen levels, according to the fitness experts at LiveStrong.
-Both of these things are ideal when trying to induce your period.
+Both of these things are ideal when trying to induce your period, although it should be noted that you don’t want to lower your estrogen levels too much.

 6. Drink Tropical Juices